 Final thoughts on paying creditors and beneficiaries after a debt

 Without a doubt, this is a situation that can get complicated quickly.
-The other thing that we must acknowledge in a situation like this is that you are not going to be around for these proceedings to occur.
+Know that you are not going to be around for these proceedings to occur.
 The only time that these issues can even become relevant is when you must pass away first.
 With that said, be sure that you have drafted a will as soon as possible.
-Working with an experienced estate planning attorney can help to ensure that your wishes are followed through with after you pass away.
+Working with an experienced estate planning attorney can help ensure that your wishes are followed through with after you pass away.

 Your executor may still need some help managing the probate process after you pass away.
 In that case, an experienced probate attorney can help him or her execute the will and limit their liability from a personal point of view.
 A life insurance policy can be a simple way to pay for any debts that are owed by your estate.
 You can make the life insurance policy out to your spouse as beneficiary and he or she can then pay your debts so that they do not become his or her debts.
 This is a manageable situation- especially if you plan.
 Working with an experienced estate planning attorney and being intentional about goal setting are two great ways to serve your family well and set your family up for success once you have passed away.